AKADOUQ/MonaMamba-YOLO/README.md

 ## Access to Full Materials

-The **full dataset** and additional materials are retained and may be accessed for **research verification** under a data-use agreement upon reasonable request.
+The **full dataset** and additional materials are retained and may be accessed for **research verification** under a data-use agreement upon reasonable request

-- Corresponding author: `<name>`
-- Email: `<email>`
-- Request subject: `YOLO-MAD dataset verification request`
-- Intended use: research verification / benchmarking under agreement
+﻿
+Please contact the author at **<qianwenjie@wust.edu.cn>** and specify that the intended use is research verification/benchmarking under the agreement.

 ---